 Why, the mere idea would offend his overly inflated fey-like sensibilities.

 “How’s it hanging, Snowman?”

-“Where’s Granny?” he demanded.
-“She said she’d make me pie if I finished curing these werewolf skins today.”
+“Where’s Granny?”
+Frost demanded.
+“She said she’d make me a pie if I finished curing these werewolf skins today.”

-Frost dropped the stack of werewolf furs by the deck and took the steps two at a time, searing the wood with frostbite in his wake.
-He didn’t bother ducking next to Peter, and settled for pulling a thick layer of glamour over himself.
-An acceptable alternative, given it rendered him practically invisible.
+As the Second on the farm, part of Frost’s job included skinning any animals Granny butchered.
+The fey dropped the stack of werewolf furs by the deck and took the steps two at a time, searing the wood with frostbite in his wake.
+He pulled a thick layer of glamour, which was fine as it rendered him practically invisible.

 “Peter, what did you do?”

 “I guess she’s still at the flea market—which, incidentally, makes me reigning big kid on the farm.
 Hooray for me.”

 “The farm might be under attack and you’re what we have to work with?”
 Frost scoffed.
 “Remind me that killing you is counterproductive.
 Remind me that I don’t want to be First—”

 “If you die, I’ll make sure the pie doesn’t go to waste.
 Now stop bitching, lock the vampires in the cellar and make sure the rest of the kids secure in the barn.
 Don’t forget to count them twice.”
 Peter tossed the keys to the left.
 “Heads up.”